atorshizi/Personal_Projects/index.md

-This is the page for my personal projects.
+This repository contains the personal coding projects I have completed.
+A brief description of each project can be found below.

 # TicTacToe:
 This folder contains all of the files used to create an Android app of the classic TicTacToe game.
 The main code can be found at the below links.